w3c/wcag3/guidelines/groups/images-and-media/sign-language/sign-language-available-prerecorded.md

 :::

 :::example
-Audio description is an example of audio content that is an alternative for visial content.
+Audio description is an example of audio content that is an alternative for visual content.
 :::